Gerardts9/TFM/README.md

 ### Easy QC:

-EasyQC was applied to each original dataset obtained from the different participating cohorts, separating between X and autosomal chromosomes. contains the autosomal Antithrombin script used to appy the quality control to the ten cohorts
+EasyQC was applied to each original dataset obtained from the different participating cohorts, separating between X and autosomal chromosomes.
+AT EasyQC script contains the autosomal Antithrombin script used to apply the quality control to the chromosome X cohorts.

 ### METAL Scripts